p4sstime/p4sstime/README.md

 ### Impossible:
 For these, I just don't know how I would track them.
 Could be easily possible

+- Lobs (maybe somehow hook onto ball throw and see where viewangles are to determine lob?)
 - Demo instadets
 - Dribbledet
 - [Pretty much every other bomb not listed already](https://www.youtube.com/watch?v=TGivc75TSQI)